vsantjr/IDeepS/README.md

 #### PyTorch

-It is required to build PyTorch from source since its newer versions do not support the NVIDIA K40 GPUs.
-If you install PyTorch in the ordinary way (via conda, pip), you will be allowed to submit jobs in only two out of the queues presented earlier: gdl and sequana_gpu_shared.
+Since version 1.3.1 of PyTorch, the support for GPUs with NVIDIA compute capability 3.5 was dropped in their prebuilt binaries that you can get from conda or pip.
+Hence, NVIDIA K40 GPUs are no longer supported if you install PyTorch in the ordinary way (official binaries via conda or pip).
+Consequently, you will be allowed to submit jobs in only two out of the queues presented earlier in this case: gdl and sequana_gpu_shared.
+In order to run code developed in PyTorch using the other queues (nvidia, nvidia_small, nvidia_dev, ...), you may proceed in two different ways.

+**1.)
+Installing PyTorch from Source**

+In this case, you will install PyTorch from the source code.
 Firstly, activate your newly created environment:

 ```
 conda activate myenv